chentsulin/awesome-graphql/README.md

 <a name="lib-typescript" />
 ### Typescript Libraries

-* [graphql-ts](https://github.com/nicolasgere/graphql-ts) - GraphQL server library for Typescript.
+* [graphql-ts](https://github.com/nicolasgere/graphql-ts) - GraphQL server library for Typescript using reflection and metadata.

 <a name="tools" />